freeCodeCamp/guide/src/pages/javascript/semicolons/index.md

 A consistent coding style makes code more readable.
 Decide whether you will or won't use semicolons, and do so everywhere.

+## Errors you might run into

+When Javascript was first made it was meant to aid beginners to get into programming.
+Nobody wants to be searching for a dang semi-colon in their code when they first start programming.
+So the choice of semi-colons was implemented, as stated above they are technically there.

+For example:
+    ```javasctipt
+    function foox(x) {
+        return
+            function(y) {
+                return x + y;
+            }
+    }
+let z = foo(10);
+z(10)//a TypeError is thrown becouse z is not a function, becouse of Automatic Semicolon Insertion, out inner function does not exist.
+    ```
+Javasctipt will implement semi-colons where they are expected.

 ### Other resources

 <a href='http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding' target='_blank' rel='nofollow'>An Open Letter to JavaScript Leaders Regarding Semicolons</a>